Secrets Diamond Simulants are the most perfect diamond simulant, indistinguishable from a diamond with the naked eye.

-Secrets Signature Diamond Simulants are guaranteed to retain their flawless beauty for a lifetime and this lifetime guarantee is our promise to you.
-Your stones will be replaced for discolouration or loss of brilliance under normal wear.
+Secrets Diamond Simulants are guaranteed to retain their flawless beauty, colour and brilliance forever and this lifetime guarantee is our promise to you.
+Your stones will be replaced complimentary for discolouration or loss of brilliance under normal wear.

-Diamonds and Secrets Signature Diamond Simulants are valued on four criteria: colour, clarity, carat and cut.
+Diamonds and Secrets Diamond Simulants are valued on four criteria: colour, clarity, carat and cut.

-The specific weight of a Secrets Signature Diamond Simulants is heavier than a diamond so we measure our stones in millimeters and cross reference that to a diamond carat size e.g. 6.5mm diameter simulated diamond is the same size as a 1carat diamond.
+The specific weight of a Secrets simulated diamond is heavier than a diamond so we measure our stones in millimeters and cross reference that to a diamond carat size e.g. 6.5mm diameter simulated diamond is the same size as a 1carat diamond.

 Secrets also create an array of sparkling coloured stones that are then cut by master craftsmen to the same exact proportions and high standards as our white stones.